bgun/gitchat/Sufei.md

 > Sufei: Thanks Ben!
 That makes sense.
 Yeah I've been typing 'git pull origin master'
 > whenever I'm in doubt.
 > So what types of codes do you write at work?

+> Ben: I primarily write Javascript at work, but we also use Scala.